QUESTIONS AND COMMENTS

-If you are studying chemistry at A level (or one of its equivalents - IB, Scottish Highers and so on), you should be trying to learn two quite different things.
+If you are studying chemistry at A level (or one of its equivalents - IB, Scottish Highers, or any other syllabus for 16-18 year olds), you should be trying to learn two quite different things.
 Obviously, you should be learning enough chemistry to give you the result you need.
 But you should also be learning to be a good student.

 A number of factors have caused this.
 Masses of stuff has been cut from chemistry syllabuses over the years.
 That's no bad thing, and I have no desire whatsoever to return to the factually over-loaded syllabuses of the past.
 There are also sources of help available to you now which simply didn't exist years ago - sites like Chemguide, for example, and books designed to cover particular syllabuses.

-And exams themselves have got easier - partly because of the modular system, and partly because what you are asked is very directly related to the syllabus.
+And exams themselves have got easier, even with the recent changes to the A level system.
+For most (but not all) Exam Boards, what you are asked is very directly related to the syllabus.
 With some syllabuses it is easy to tie perhaps the majority of individual questions to specific statements in the syllabus.

 So why I am telling you all this?
 Because I'm trying to suggest that you have got it too easy - and that this is actually harming your future progress!